 Sales Tax Exemption

 For purchases using University funds within the State of Alabama (or orders that will be shipped into Alabama), the University is exempt from sales taxes under state law as a public school.
 To be exempt from sales tax, the purchase must be made directly by the University (p-card, purchase order, invoice/UA payment).
+See Sales Tax on UA Purchases (Chart A) for more information.
 The sales tax exemption does not apply to purchases made by individuals, student organizations, or foundations.
+See Sales/Use Tax on Foundation Purchases (Charts C, L, N, & T) for more information.

 To provide proof of sales tax exemption to vendors, we provide a copy of the University’s sales tax exemption form, which includes our state sales tax registration #6300 00080.
 The University is not required to have a certificate of exemption, Form STE-1, issued by the Alabama Department of Revenue.
 As an Alabama public university, we are a governmental entity and thereby exempt from this requirement.
 See Alabama Department of Revenue Notice to Sellers to Exempt Entities for further verification.